WallStreetMojo

 Free Cash Flow Formula (FCF)

-Free Cash flow is cash in hand of a company, after paying all the expenses.
-Cash is an important element for business.
-It is required for the functioning of business; some investors give more to cash flow statements than other financial statements.
-Free cash flow is a measure of Cash Company is generating after paying all expenses and loans.
-It helps to find an actual financial condition of free cash flow reflects in cash statement.
-The free cash flow (FCF) formula is operating cash flow minus capital expenditure.
+Free cash flow can be defined as cash in hand of a company after paying all the expenses.
+Cash is an important element of business.
+It is required for business functioning; some investors provide more to cash flow statements than other financial statements.
+Free cash flow is a measure of cash a company generates after paying all expenses and loans.
+It helps find an actual financial condition of free cash flow reflected in the cash statement.
+The Free Cash Flow (FCF) formula is operating cash flow minus capital expenditure.

 Free Cash Flow Formula = Operating Cash Flow – Capital Expenditure

-The free cash flow equation helps to find the true profitability of a company, and it also helps to calculate dividend payout available to distribute it to a shareholder.
-Through this, investors get clarity about the financial condition of a company, which provides in detail about the liquidity of a company.
+The free cash flow equation helps to find the true profitability.
+It also helps to calculate the dividend payout available to distribute to a shareholder.
+Through this, investors get clarity about the company's financial condition, which provides details about a company's liquidity.

-There is another formula to calculate free cash flow, which is net income plus non-cash expense minus the increase in working capital minus capital expenditure.
+There is another formula to calculate free cash flow: net income plus non-cash expense minus the increase in working capital minus capital expenditure.

 fcf formula2